 The duration of homelessness is necessary to determine if the Prospective Applicant is chronically homeless or non-chronically homeless for the purposes of housing prioritization.
-There must be documentation to establish duration of homeless.
+There must be documentation to establish duration of homelessness.
 Evidence of duration of homelessness can be documented in the following ways:

 - a.
 Print out of HMIS data; and/or - b.
-For Prospective Applicants' currently experiencing street homeless, a written observation by an approved outreach worker must be completed monthly to document ongoing street homelessness.
+For Prospective Applicants' currently experiencing street homelessness, a written observation by an approved outreach worker must be completed monthly or the client's Self-Certification of Homelessness Form to document ongoing street homelessness.
+For documenting chronic homelessness, the continuously homeless for at least 12 months category, HUD expects an approved outreach worker to document at least 9 of the 12 months the individual or head of household resided in a place not meant for human habitation (e.g., under a bridge, a car), or an emergency shelter with third-party documentation.
 The Outreach Worker must physically see the Prospective Applicant living in a place not meant for human habitation at least once during the month, in order to document for that month.
-This observation may be documented on a Verification of Street Homelessness form.
+This observation may be documented on a Verification of Street Homelessness form or with the Current Living Situation assessment in HMIS (must state location details and note place not meant for human habitation).
+The first encounter with the approved outreach worker must be documented with the Verification of Street Homelessness form.